yongbin-wei/GAMBA/README.md

 # GAMBA
 GAMBA is a web-based application (www.dutchconnectomelab.nl/GAMBA/) that can be used to test whether the gene expression profile(s) of the input gene(s) and neuroimaging-derived brain features show overlapped spatial patterns.
-Source code of the website can be found at XXXX.
+Source code of the website can be found at https://github.com/yongbin-wei/webgamba.git.

 For details, please see: